backdrop-contrib/webform_remote_post/readme.md

 TESTED
 -----

-This module does not break anything and saves settings when installed to Backdrop 1.0 but testing of the specific functionality needs to be tested -- for example, posting to a live Salesforce account.
+This module does not break anything and saves settings when installed to Backdrop 1.1 but testing of the specific functionality needs to be tested -- for example, posting to a live Salesforce account in a production environment.

 KNOWN ISSUES
 ---------------------